Ontario Bridge Training Program for Foresters

 The Ontario Bridge Training Program for Foresters (OBTF) provides training and assessment for the 35 demonstrable competencies required for entry into the Profession of Forestry in Canada.
-Lakehead University offers OPFA Standard 3: Forest Management (modules 1-7), Standard 4: Economics and Administration in Forestry (modules 1-6), Standard 6: Information and Acquisition Analysis (modules 1-5) and the Ontario Bridging Program (modules 1-4).
+Lakehead University currently offers OPFA Standard 3: Forest Management (modules 1-7) and Standard 4: Economics and Administration in Forestry (modules 1-6).

 Please note the following:

-- Upon submission of the form below, you will receive an e-mail confirming your receipt of registration.
+• Upon submission of the form below, you will receive an e-mail confirming your receipt of registration.
+Please be advised that it may take a few days to receive your login credentials as there is not an auto-registration process for this program.

 Registration for the Ontario Bridge Training Program for Foresters (OBTF) is continuous intake.